bhisaac/5eFP/5eFP-SRD.md

 >>>
 >>> Many monks of this tradition tattoo their bodies with representations of their ki powers, commonly imagined as coiling dragons, but also as phoenixes, fish, plants, mountains, and cresting waves.
 >>>
+>>>> **Elemental Bolt.** Starting when you choose this tradition, you can hurl elemental bolts of energy.
+You gain a new attack option that you can use with the Attack action.
+This special attack is a ranged spell attack with a range of 6 squares.
+You use your WIS for the attack.
+Each time you use this feature to attack, the bolt deals 1 point of damage and its damage type is chosen from fire, cold, thunder, or lightning.
+When you take the Attack action on your turn and use this special attack as part of it, you can spend 1 ki point to make the special attack twice as a bonus action.
+Both attacks share the same damage type.
+>>>
 >>>> **Disciple of the Elements.** When you choose this tradition, you learn magical disciplines that harness the power of the four elements.
 A discipline requires you to spend ki points each time you use it.
 >>>>
 >>>> You know the Elemental Attunement discipline and one other elemental discipline of your choice, which are detailed in the “Elemental Disciplines” section below.